woman’s scalp showing hair shedding

 Women’s hair can thin for a number of reasons.
 Some of the most common include:

-1. Genetics: Female pattern hair loss (androgenetic alopecia) can result in the hair thinning as a result of your family history.
-The shrunken hair follicles can be observed with a biopsy to provide a diagnosis or with a general examination.
+1. Genetics: Female pattern hair loss (androgenetic alopecia) can result in hair thinning.
+This condition is hereditary, and thus depends on your family history.
+The shrunken hair follicles can be observed with a biopsy to provide a diagnosis or viaa general examination.

-2. Hormone levels: High and low hormone levels in the thyroid can result in the hair thinning.
+2. Hormone levels: Thyroid disorders are common causes of hair thinning in women, and both high and low levels of thyroid hormones can result in the hair thinning.
 Blood tests with your GP should confirm if this is the cause.
 With menopause and PCOS (polycystic ovary syndrome), the male hormones in the body increase, causing hair shedding to become more prominent.

-3. Autoimmune conditions: Diffuse thinning can be a symptom of a condition such as alopecia areata incognita, where the hair sheds suddenly and in an erratic pattern.
-This is because of the body’s immune system mistakenly attacking the hair follicles, causing them to weaken.
+3. Autoimmune conditions: Diffuse thinning can be a symptom of conditions like alopecia areata incognita, where the hair sheds suddenly and in an erratic pattern.
+This is due to the immune system mistakenly attacking the hair follicles, causing them to weaken.

 4. Stress: If your body undergoes a stressful event, either because of a physical or emotional trauma, hair can shed as a reaction.
-Here, the body prioritises sending nutrients to your vital organs, over non-essential functions like hair growth.
-The hair is not supported to grow properly and can become weak.
+Here, the body prioritises sending nutrients to your vital organs over non-essential functions like hair growth.
+The hair does not receive the nutrients it needs and can become weak.

 Treatment for Women’s Hair Thinning